ndigvijay/Connectly/README.md

-# OutFlo Frontend
+# Connectly Frontend

-A modern React + TypeScript frontend for the OutFlo Campaign Management System.
+A modern React + TypeScript frontend for the Connectly Campaign Management System.

+## 🌐 Deployed Application

+The frontend is deployed and accessible at: https://outflo-cyan.vercel.app/

 ## 🚀 Features